As a perpetual female solo traveler, one of the questions I frequently get asked is do I get lonely?

 1. Stay in social accommodation

 No, I don’t mean a hostel.
-If you’re a backpacker on a budget and looking for cheap accommodation, shared dorm rooms in hostels will certainly introduce you to people.
+If you’re a backpacker on a budget and looking for cheap accommodation, shared dorm rooms in hostels will certainly introduce you to people and is a great way to meet people, but it’s not the only type of social accommodation.

 Nowadays there is a wide range of types of hostels you can stay in, some are categorized as “luxury” even.
 So when I’m traveling and looking to meet people oftentimes, I’ll book into a high-quality hostel in a private room and spend time in the common room or communal areas to meet people or participate in hostel group activities.